 Located in Hinge Park along Southeast False Creek is the small “island” (more like a peninsula) you’ve probably passed countless times on your way to CRAFT or Tap & Barrel.
-Surrounded by water, young trees, and home to a variety of crabs, starfish, and barnacles, this urban sanctuary is the perfect place to set up shop for the afternoon.
+Surrounded by water, young trees, and home to a variety of crabs, starfish, and barnacles, this urban sanctuary is the perfect place to have an afternoon picnic.

-The picturesque spot can get a little busy on weekends, so we recommend going during golden hour on a weekday to enjoy the sunset.
-If you’re looking for a new date spot – this is a great lesser-known pick to really wow your person!
+This spot can get a little busy on weekends, so we recommend going during golden hour on a weekday to enjoy the sunset.

 Where: 1616 Columbia Street